 - Lipid derivatives: alkamides / isobutylamides in Echinacea, Spilanthes, etc.

 - Amines including theanine, ephedrine, etc.

 - Amino acid derivatives: sulfur compounds in Brassicaceae (glucosinolates)

 - Amino acid derivatives: cysteine sulfoxides in Onions, Garlic, etc.

 - Amino acid derivatives: cyanogenic glycosides (toxicology, medicinal use)

 This three week module includes:

 - Two 2-hour recorded webinars with Lisa Ganora

-- One live Q & A session with Lisa Ganora
+- Two live Q & A sessions with Lisa Ganora

 - Eight videos (from live classes)